 Light Emitting Diodes (LEDs) are quickly becoming the most popular choice of bulb for commercial and domestic use.
 Yet there are still a lot of shoppers who haven’t been convinced enough to covert just so easily and we believe this is due to misinformation, rumours and misconceptions.
-We’ll have a look at the top 5 popular myths regarding LEDs and give you the facts.
+We’ll have a look at the top 5 popular myths and legends regarding LEDs and give you the facts.

 LEDs don’t Warm up

 First of all, there is a slight emission of heat from LEDs, but this is a lot less than any traditional light bulb.
 LEDs also don’t emit infrared rays.
 Infrared rays waste energy as they don’t add to the brightness of the actual light.
 They merely make the bulb hotter.
 They are invisible to the human eye so don’t serve any purpose.

 LEDs are expensive